 Considering a Property in Wimbledon?
 Here’s What You Need to Know

-Although best known among tourists as the venue of the world’s oldest tennis championships, there is much more to the picturesque, leafy suburb of Wimbledon than the famous tournament.
-A beautiful, green area with a range of homes on the market, property in Wimbledon benefits from being close to a variety of amenities while simultaneously offering a serene, countryside atmosphere.
+Although best known among tourists as the venue of the world’s oldest tennis championships, there is much more to the picturesque, leafy suburb when you live in Wimbledon.
+A beautiful, green area with a range of homes on the market, houses and flats in Wimbledon benefit from being close to a variety of amenities while simultaneously offering a serene, countryside atmosphere and living space.

 Buying property in Wimbledon

 Those who own property in the area benefit from all the conveniences of urban living while enjoying a tranquil, countryside setting.
 Wimbledon property is surrounded by upmarket boutiques, shops and cafes, and is served by major transport links, including the District Line and Northern Line.
 As one of London’s leafiest suburbs, locals benefit from being close to Wimbledon Common, one of the city’s largest commons, enabling them to enjoy the best of both worlds.